 Secondary Market in 2013

-Intra-Cellular Therapies, Inc., a biopharmaceutical company, develops novel drugs for the treatment of neuropsychiatric and neurologic diseases, and other disorders of the central nervous system (CNS) in the United States.
-The company is developing its lead drug candidate, CAPLYTA for the treatment of schizophrenia, bipolar disorder, behavioral disturbances associated with dementia, autism, and other CNS diseases.
-It is also developing ITI-002 that inhibits the enzyme phosphodiesterase type 1; ITI-214 for Parkinson’s disease; and ITI-333, for substance use disorders, pain, and psychiatric comorbidities, including depression and anxiety.
-Intra-Cellular Therapies, Inc. is headquartered in New York, New York.
+Intra-Cellular Therapies, Inc. is a biopharmaceutical company focused on developing innovative treatments for neuropsychiatric and neurologic diseases, as well as other disorders affecting the central nervous system (CNS) in the United States.
+The company’s lead drug candidate, CAPLYTA, targets schizophrenia, bipolar disorder, and behavioral disturbances associated with dementia and autism.
+In addition to CAPLYTA, the company is advancing several other candidates, including ITI-002, which inhibits phosphodiesterase type 1; ITI-214 for Parkinson's disease; and ITI-333, aimed at substance use disorders and related psychiatric conditions such as depression and anxiety.
+Intra-Cellular Therapies also utilizes its CNSProfile technology platform to generate molecular signatures for drug compounds, enhancing insights into the actions of CNS drugs and aiding in drug discovery.
+The company is headquartered in New York, New York.

 MannKind